8 ways to find like-minded friends online

 So try out these eight ways to connect with new friends on your wavelength.
 And let’s face it, you can never have too many…

+How to meet new friends online?
 Not just for catching up with the friends you already have, social media can help you uncover new buddies with the same interests as you.
 Different platforms work better in different ways – Facebook is perfect for finding events in your local area, Instagram can help you connect to people with similar niche interests (across fashion, fitness or art) while Twitter is ideal for striking up discussions with people who share your opinions.

 If you consider yourself a foodie, joining a local supper club is a great way to meet new people while enjoying incredible new dishes.
 To find one near you, Eatwith is a good place to start.
 It doesn’t matter if you’re a solo diner or bringing your other half, you’re sure to get stuck into some great conversation with fellow food-lovers.